-Comments/Context: For the past decade, Canadian-born photographer Ryan Foerster has employed recycled or repurposed materials and chance operations to create his largely photo-based art.
-Much of this output has focused on his personal, domestic, and geographic circumstances, and for his third solo exhibition at Clearing, Foerster has taken as his starting point the relatively ungentrified Brooklyn neighborhood of Brighton Beach—where he has lived since 2011—and its inhabitants.
+Comments/Context: For the past decade, Ryan Foerster has employed recycled or repurposed materials and chance operations to create his largely photo-based art.
+Much of this output has focused on his personal, domestic, and geographic circumstances, and for his third solo exhibition at Clearing, Foerster has taken as his starting point the relatively ungentrified Brooklyn neighborhood of Brighton Beach, where he has lived since 2011.

 With their rich mix of painterly abstraction and representation, the pieces call to mind Robert Rauschenberg’s grisaille silkscreen paintings of the 1960s.
 But the lack of expressiveness in their repetitive passages of applied color—an artifact of the printing process—and the ordinariness of the images in them mark these works as wholly contemporary.

 For a second series, Foerster placed his pots of young tomato plants outdoors on discarded test sheets of photo paper.
-Scattered across the rippled paper, rainbow-hued rings, circles, and spatters left by the bottoms of the pots in the photo paper’s emulsion resemble exploding stars, or blooms of mold.
+Scattered across the rippled sheets, rainbow-hued rings, circles, and spatters left by the wet pots resemble exploding stars, or perhaps blooms of mold.
 The most abstract works in the show, they seem earthier cousins of the process-driven photographs of Liz Deschenes.